|Bart Aldrich | profile | all galleries >> Salton Sea||tree view | thumbnails | slideshow|

-Shrinking, sick and dying, without a freshwater inlet or drain-off outlet, California's once glamorous spot for vacationing southern California boaters, RV'ers and such, the Salton Sea is still a major aviary stopover on the Pacific flyway.
+Shrinking, sick and dying, without a freshwater inlet or drain-off outlet, California's once glamorous Salton Sea, where southern California boaters, RV'ers and such, is all but a memory.
+But it is still a major aviary stopover on the Pacific flyway.

 It is said that of the 600 species of birds in North America, over 400 of those come here in the winter and spring.
-Everything from Canadian snow geese, pelicans, egrets, several varieties of ducks, ibis, red-winged blackbirds, native owls and roadrunners are among those on view in this birder's paradise.
+Canadian snow geese, pelicans, egrets, several varieties of ducks, ibis, red-winged blackbirds, native owls and roadrunners are among those on view in this birder's paradise.
 Finding strong photo opps grows tougher yearly as the water recedes, but with the right sky and some luck...it can still happen.
 However, the spot with the three bare trees where many of these were shot prior to 2010, is nearly a mile from the shrinking water line now and at least one of the trees has fallen.

 My website: http://bartaldrich.com/